pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

 Using async/await is not that difficult: learn how to do it!

-Thanks to [Julien Pradet](https://www.julienpradet.fr/) for the detailed and insightful review that help to massively improve this blog post.
+Thanks to [Julien Pradet](https://www.julienpradet.fr/) for the detailed and insightful review that helped to massively improve this blog post.

 <!-- vim: spelllang=en